 - Follow-up Date: Specify the next Follow-up Date with the guest.
 Example: The Follow-up Date could be over the approaching weekend or perhaps a week later.

 - Expected Close Date: Specify the date by which you think will be able to close the Opportunity.
 Usually, this depends on your discussions with the guests.

 - Optional Text 1, 2, and 3: Use this field to enter information that is unique to this Opportunity and is not captured by any of the above fields.

 - Notes: Enter your notes for the Opportunity.
 Example: If the guest expressed interest in using the hair transplant service, you can enter Notes such as Guest inquired about hair transplant service and its cost.
 They may be interested in some of our other Packages about hair treatments.
 Inform the guest about the packages during a follow-up call.

 You can use the Notes field intelligently to gain insights into preferences of the guest - such as interest in say weight loss or massages and then during follow-up calls, you can try to sell a Package o a Membership related to these areas.

 The Sale Opportunity is added to the list view.

-You can sort the sales opportunities by all the columns in the list view: Opportunity number, Title, Sales Owner, Guest, Guest Code, Status, Created Date, Follow-up Date, and Price.
+You can sort the sales opportunities by all the columns in the list view: Opportunity number, Title, Sales Owner, Guest, Guest Code, Status, Created Date, Follow-up Date, Price, and Call Disposition.